 In other words, to implement SEO on a headless CMS, you will need to invest more developer hours and money.
 And for large brands that are operating multiple sites, SEO optimization on a headless CMS can turn into a costly affair.

 But fortunately, there is another option; the decoupled CMS.
-A decoupled CMS is essentially a headless CMS but it comes with a frontend presentation layer, similar to a traditional CMS.
+A decoupled CMS (also called a hybrid CMS) is essentially a headless CMS but it comes with a frontend presentation layer, similar to a traditional CMS.

 A number of decoupled CMS solutions provide SEO functionality, but none of them compare to the built-in SEO features that Zesty.io provides.